-Our earliest settlers realized the value of High Falls when they chose this area to develop.
-There are very few cities in America with an incredible waterfall as a central focal point!
+When they chose this area to develop, our earliest settlers realized the value of High Falls.
+Very few cities in America have an incredible waterfall as a central focal point!

 The East Bank High Falls Viewing Platform